Emman-B/random-tools/README.md

 These are some tools for generating random numbers.
 It uses Javascript's built-in <code>Math.random()</code> function for generating random numbers, which also means that the randomly generated numbers are not cryptographically secure and shouldn't be used for anything related to security.

-This project was made to learn more about React and web development.
+This project was made to learn more about React, Material UI, and web development in general.
 Github Pages was used to publish this.

 ## Installation